Foundation Models for Bioacoustics -- a Comparative Review: Review of Bioacoustic Models

 \subsection{Training paradigm}

 The pretraining paradigms employed by bioacoustic foundation models can be broadly categorised into \gls{sl} and \gls{ssl} approaches:

 \paragraph{Supervised learning} \gls{sl} models rely on labelled datasets where each audio sample is associated with explicit annotations such as species identity, call type, or behavioural context.
-BirdNET, ConvNext$_{BS}$, ViT$_{INS}$ predict class labels directly from spectrograms, employing binary cross-entropy loss for multi-label classification tasks.
-Covering 6{,}522, 9{,}734, and 5{,}569 classes, respectively.
+BirdNET, ConvNext$_{BS}$, and ViT$_{INS}$ predict class labels directly from spectrograms, employing binary cross-entropy loss for multi-label classification tasks, covering 6{,}522, 9{,}734, and 5{,}569 classes, respectively.
 Perch and SurfPerch extend this approach to hierarchical classification, predicting not only species but also family and order labels using a hierarchical binary cross-entropy loss function.
 This multi-level taxonomy structure captures the hierarchical relationships between species, families, and orders, enhancing classification accuracy in complex bioacoustic datasets.
+Perch~2.0 trains on supervised species and sound-class classification (14{,}795 classes) and augments this with self-distillation: a prototype-learning classifier~\cite{chen_protopnet_2019} acts as teacher, with stop-gradient so its predictions provide soft targets for the main linear classifier.
+An auxiliary source-prediction loss (DIET~\cite{balestriero_diet_2023}) asks the model to predict the source recording from the embedding, encouraging representations that capture recording-level structure.

 \paragraph{Self-supervised learning} \gls{ssl} approaches leverage unlabelled audio data by designing pretext tasks that enable models to learn meaningful representations without explicit annotations.
 These methods address the significant challenge of annotation scarcity in bioacoustics while potentially capturing richer acoustic patterns.